 The COVID-19 pandemic has placed unprecedented stress and difficulty on all Canadians.
 As a result, young peoples' sense of trust, belonging, and hope have been deeply affected.
 Moreover, many of our students may have experienced physical and psychological trauma directly due to illness, food insecurity, social isolation, discrimination, anxiety and depression, and loss.
-With students returning to school, it is vitally important that all young people are welcomed into a safe and supportive learning environment and are equipped, through the PHE curriculum and health promoting opportunities, with the necessary skills to support their own health and well-being during these uncertain and difficult times.
-Reinforcing these skills will also help them to develop resilience and abilities to deal with future struggles.
+With students returning to school, it is vitally important that all young people are welcomed into a safe and supportive learning environment and are equipped, through the PHE curriculum and health promoting opportunities, with the necessary skills to support their own health and well-being as we shift from emergency learning to re-engagement and recovery.